Fill form to unlock content

 Parametric insurance has a variety of applications and can conceptually be available for any issue where an index can be developed based on independently verifiable and transparent data, and when an insurer is able to model the risk exposure.

-While the problems for which parametric insurance can solve are growing, organizations tend to use this solution for three broad categories of risk:
+While the problems for which parametric insurance can solve is growing, organizations tend to use this solution for three broad categories of risk:

 The number of applications for parametric insurance is expected to rise.
 The most significant roadblock organizations may face in adopting parametric solutions is developing an institutional awareness of the concepts and a desire to transfer the risk accordingly.